-Loyola Law School Professors Comment on February Supreme Court Session
+Loyola Law School Professors Comment on Supreme Court Term

-Loyola Law School, Los Angeles professors are available for commentary on February 2018 session actions by the U.S. Supreme Court, including:
+Loyola Law School, Los Angeles professors are available for commentary on a range of issues before the U.S. Supreme Court in its October 2017 Term, including:

 - Loyola Immigrant Justice Clinic Co-Directors Marissa Montes and Emily Robinson are available for commentary on U.S. Supreme Court’s order today declining to hear an appeal to a federal judge’s injunction of President Trump’s move to rescind DACA.

 - Professor Aaron Caplan, a constitutional law scholar who specializes in First Amendment issues, has tracked the case on public-sector employee unions.

 - Professor Jessica Levinson, an expert who closely follows the intersection of politics and law, recently published the op-ed, “Supreme Court Decision on Janus v.
 AFSCME Likely to Permanently Weaken Public Unions.”
 In it, she writes: “The case presents not only an important legal question regarding the contours of the First Amendment, but also a significant political and policy question regarding the power of public unions in America.”

 - Professor Stan Goldman, a Fourth Amendment expert, is available for commentary.
 Goldman teaches Criminal Procedure, Evidence and related courses.

 Minnesota Voters Alliance v.
 Mansky